-They follow the law social effort, getting people to move for them with the smallest gesture (also read: the law of social exchange) while they themselves move little and slowly.
+They follow the law of social effort, one of the fundamental laws of power.
+Such as, they get people to move for them with the smallest gesture (also read: the law of social exchange) while they themselves move little and slowly.

 People respect you and admire you.
 It’s one of the few styles that can make people both like you, fear you and wish they were you at the same time.

 Exactly as it’s the case for the Godfather.